 After that, we walk around the area.
 This area really a shopping heaven.
 Plenty and variety of shops are here and there.

 We came to this shop - milk specialty.
-This is one in our list that we need to pay visit and taste the dessert. :) We had our order - two ginger stew milk and two original stew milk.
-It was so smooth and tasty!
-I wonder why there is no such thing sell in my country?
-Really can't believe it!
-Its look simple to stew.
-Perhaps I'm wrong and big wrong! :)
+This is one in our list that we need to pay visit and taste the dessert. :)

 This was a experience that I prous of myself while shopping in a mall.
 A foreigner lady (well, I'm foreigner as well) had came to us and asked me how to get to Starbucks.
 Well, Startbucks in the mall is not a easy place to spot, because it located at a corner and only the entrance show.
 The body hide inside.